 We, from time to time, modernize and upgrade our management systems.
-In particular, we are considering and have taken steps in preparation for the implementation of new financial management systems that would be designed to enhance our financial systems and cost accounting practices in order to modernize our financial infrastructure through minimizing manual processes, increasing automation, and providing enhanced business analytics.
-Preparing for implementation and operation of the new systems requires significant investment of human and financial resources.
-Should we implement the new systems, we would also expect to incur additional expenses and experience certain one-time impacts to profitability related to the roll-out and operation of the new financial systems, including costs related to training.
-In addition, any significant difficulties in the implementation or operation could have a material adverse effect on our ability to fulfill and invoice customer orders, apply cash receipts, place purchase orders with suppliers, and make cash disbursements, and could negatively impact data processing and electronic communications among business locations, which may have a material adverse effect on our business, consolidated financial condition or results of operations.
+In particular, we launched new financial management systems in fiscal 2022 that are designed to modernize and enhance our financial systems infrastructure and cost accounting practices through minimizing manual processes, increasing automation, and providing enhanced business analytics.
+Implementation and operation of the new systems required significant investment of human and financial resources.
+With the implementation of these new systems, we incurred additional expenses and experienced certain one-time impacts to profitability related to the roll-out and operation of the new financial systems, including costs related to training.
+In addition, any significant difficulties in the operation could have a material adverse effect on our ability to fulfill and invoice customer orders, apply cash receipts, place purchase orders with suppliers, and make cash disbursements, and could negatively impact data processing and electronic communications among business locations, which may have a material adverse effect on our business, consolidated financial condition, or results of operations.
 We also face the challenge of supporting our legacy systems and implementing necessary upgrades to those systems to support routine government and financial audits while and after we implement our new systems.

-We may fail to attract, train and retain skilled and qualified employees, which may impair our ability to generate revenue, effectively serve our clients, and execute our growth strategy.
+We may fail to attract, train, and retain skilled and qualified employees, which may impair our ability to generate revenue, effectively serve our clients, and execute our growth strategy.